rvprasad/docker-files/crystal-for-buster-armhf/README.md

 4. Make sure *qemu-user-static* package is installed on the host system.
 This is required to execute an arm container on the host system.

+5. Build the docker image by executing `build.sh`.

-5. Start a container based on this image by executing `docker run -it -v $SRC/crystal/:/crystal rvprasad/crystal-for-buster-armhf:v1 /bin/bash`.
+6. Start a container based on this image by executing `docker run -it -v $SRC/crystal/:/crystal crystal-for-buster-armhf:v1 /bin/bash`.

 6. In a shell, execute
    1. `cd /crystal`